- Learning at Yale

 Please ask the Registrar of your present college or university (and the Registrars of any previous colleges) to send us an official transcript of your college record.
 The transcript from your current college should be mailed after fall term grades or fall and winter quarter grades are recorded.
 The Admissions Office requires that you send official transcripts from every college/university you have attended.
 Transfer applicants who gain admission or are on the waiting list must also submit spring term transcripts.

-Ask two of your college professors (or teaching assistants) to write Academic Evaluator recommendations.
+Ask two of your college professors (or teaching assistants) to write Academic Evaluations.
 These recommendations should be submitted electronically through the Common Application website.
 You will use the “Assign Recommenders” feature on the Common Application site to send emails to your professors, which will include a link and instructions for submitting their recommendations online.
 You may not use recommendations from secondary school teachers in lieu of recommendations from college faculty.

 You must submit official results from either the SAT Reasoning Test or the ACT Plus Writing.
 Please review the Standardized Testing for Transfer Applicants for more information.